karan7798z/Flight-Guru/README.md

 * Required Packages to be installed: numpy, pandas, scipy, Flask.

 ## Phases
-* Download dataset from here, extract the zip file and copy it to host
+* Download dataset from [here] (#), extract the zip file and copy it to host

 ### 1. ETL:
 * **etl.py**: This python file reads the dataset from 2018 to 2014 using dataframe, removes unwanted attributes, extract month from date column and adds a new column into the Dataframe.
 The Dataframes for each year is split into two halves and loaded into new csv.
 The reason to split the dataset is to make it easy to load it on the cluster.
 * **SQL Statements**: In this file, there are 3 create table scripts.
 These scripts create 3 tables - flight (which will contain the overall flight data), airline (which will contain the airline Codes and Names) and airport (which will contain the airport Codes and Names).
 These tables are created, by following the ERD Representations shown in the files – Project Phase I – Logical ERD.png & Project Phase I – Physical ERD.png that contain the Logical and Physical ERD’s respectively.
 After these 3 create table scripts, there are 3 Load data scripts that load these tables one by one, with their respective intended data source csv files.

 ### 2. API:
-* api2.py: This file contains the code written for hosting API’s.
+* **api2.py**: This file contains the code written for hosting API’s.
 We have used Python’s Flask Library for this.
 We have created 3 API’s -
    1. **/getAllAirports**: This API is called by the front end for fetching the list of airports to be displayed in the drop downs of Origin and Destination.
 It essentially calls/executes the SQL Query that fetches Airport Code and Name from airport table.
    2. **/getBestFlights**: This API is called by the front end for fetching the best airlines (ones that have least delay, top 5 of those).
 It essentially calls/executes the SQL query that fetches Airline Name, Airline Code, Average Delay faced (average of departure delay and arrival delay) from the join of flight and airline table.
    3. **/getTopDestinations**:This API is called by the front end for fetching the list of best destinations that the user can plan on visiting.
 This essentially calls/executes the SQL query that fetches the list of destinations, on the basis of the maximum flights that have flown to a destination, from user’s origin location, during his intended period of travel.
 It is based on the assumption that the more the number of flights going to a location, more popular that place is at a given time.